Important ideas presented and supported by On the Origin of Species

 Publication of On the Origin of Species

-Though Darwin had prepared himself for negative responses from critics, the pushback he received for his ideas was largely what he had expected, though not to the degree that he had anticipated.
+Though Darwin had prepared himself for negative responses from critics (the negative effect of the origin of species on science), the pushback he received for his ideas was largely what he had expected, though not to the degree that he had anticipated.
 He largely brushed off critiques from Christian thought-leaders and the Church and showed genuine concern for standing behind his theories and work.

 The idea that humans are the result of evolution and chance rather than fate and purpose represented a significant threat to some of the principle ideas behind Christianity.
 While many of Darwin’s critics used religious debates to negate Darwin’s hypothesis, stating that concepts such as natural selection were incompatible with Christianity and did not allow for essential species, others criticized the work itself.